SENSE

-SENSE is one of 10 projects receiving funding to find digital solutions to pressing sustainability issues through the EPSRC Sustainable Digital Society call in 2021.
+SENSE was one of 10 projects receiving funding to find digital solutions to pressing sustainability issues through the EPSRC Sustainable Digital Society call in 2021.
 It is a collaboration between the Open University, University of Edinburgh, Imperial College London and Learning through Landscapes.

 Why the outdoors?